 The tibialis anterior muscle runs down the shin in front of the large tibia bone.
-You may have heard pain along the path of this muscle referred to as "shin splints."
+Pain along the path of this muscle is often referred to as "shin splints."
 In medical terminology, this is called medial tibial stress syndrome, or MTSS for short.

 Causes of Pain

 The function of the tibialis anterior muscle is to dorsiflex and invert the foot.
 You perform dorsiflexion when you bend your ankle and point your toes toward your shin.
 Foot inversion takes place when you turn your foot inward.
 Under normal circumstances, these motions do not cause any problems.
 However, when you overload the tibialis anterior muscle, pain can develop.
 This is generally caused from running on uneven surfaces, running downhill and making fast cuts while running.